luke-landry/n-body-sim/README.md

 2. Under the "Generate Scenario" section, select a generator type (e.g. "Star System"), number of bodies `n` (e.g. 100), and radius `r` (e.g. 10.0), then click "Generate Scenario" to create a random initial conditions configuration
 3. Click "Launch and View Simulation" to run the simulation and see the results.
 **Note:** disable the "Enable Trails" option in the visualization configuration for better performance when viewing 100+ bodies, as rendering trails for many bodies can cause lag during playback.

+> [!WARNING]
+> Simulations with large numbers of bodies (e.g. 1000+) can create very large output files (multiple GBs).
+These files are saved by default to `data/run/run_<timestamp>`, so make sure to have enough disk space and to clean up old runs if needed.

 See the [GUI Usage](#gui-usage) and [CLI Usage](#cli-usage) sections below for more details on how to use the application.